 If your agent is in bidirectional or manager-initiated mode, your hostname must be resolvable in DNS.
 Check the DNS on your Deep Security Manager to ensure it can resolve your hosts.

 If you are a Deep Security as a Service user or your computers are in cloud accounts, we recommend that you always use agent-initiated activation.
-Learn how to configure policy rules for agent-initiated communication and deploy agents using deployment scripts, see Use agent-initiated communication with cloud accounts.
+To learn how to configure policy rules for agent-initiated communication and deploy agents using deployment scripts, see Activate and protect agents using agent-initiated activation and communication.

 This error message indicates that the agent software has not been installed on the computer that you would like to protect.